-- Confidence in mathematics so they are able to express themselves and their ideas using the language of mathematics;
+- The confidence in mathematics so they are able to express themselves and their ideas using the language of mathematics to justify and prove.

-- The ability to persevere and be resilient in their everyday learning.
+- The ability to preserve and be resilient in their everyday learning.

 Please see the website links below to support remote learning: